Cray-HPE/docs-sat/docs/dashboards/SAT_Grafana_Dashboards.md

 ![Grafana Fabric RFC3635 Dashboard](../img/Grafana_rfc3635.png)

-For additional information on performance counters, refer to [Definitions of Managed Objects for the Ethernet-like Interface Types](https://tools.ietf.org/html/rfc3635), an Internet standards document.
+For more information on performance counters, refer to [Definitions of Managed Objects for the Ethernet-like Interface Types](https://tools.ietf.org/html/rfc3635), an Internet standards document.